fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHub.md

 ```

 ### -PartitionCount
-Number of partitions in the Event Hub.
+Specifies the number of partitions in the Event Hub.

 ```yaml
 Type: Int64